OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 # Sideload Office Add-ins on iPad and Mac for testing

-To see how your add-in will run in Office for iOS, you can sideload your add-in's manifest onto an iPad using iTunes.
-Or sideload your add-in's manifest directly in Office for Mac.
+To see how your add-in will run in Office for iOS, you can sideload your add-in's manifest onto an iPad using iTunes, or sideload your add-in's manifest directly in Office for Mac.
 This action won't enable you to set breakpoints and debug your add-in's code while it's running, but you can see how it behaves and verify that the UI is usable and rendering appropriately.

 ## Prerequisites for Office for iOS